UVA-Course-Explorer/.github/profile/README.md

 We would like to thank ChatGPT and GitHub Copilot for their contributions to this project.
 Both of you have been amazing at helping us navigate the new tools and frameworks we used.
 We are very excited (and a little scared) to see what you both become.

-We would also like to thank our families and friends for giving us tons of constructive feedback during the development process and also for being amazing beta testers.
+We would also like to thank our families and friends for giving us tons of constructive feedback during the development process and also for being the best beta testers we could ask for.
 Thank you :))

 And thank you for reading all the way through!
 Please let us know if you have any feedback or suggestions through this [form](https://forms.gle/Jq2di8Zji4tDNKZF8), or email us at uvacourseexplorer@gmail.com.
 We would love to hear from you!